 Inside: how to use Glycerine in crafts - 10 ways to ue Glycerine in crafts that will surprise you!

 I thought I knew a lot about crafting but as it turns out I didn't know something really big and useful!
-What I didn't know is that I could use Glycerine in crafts!
-I only recently discoverd, while working on a mixed media project that Glycerine is a very useful tool in the craft room.
-In fact there are at least 10 things to do with Glycerine in the craft room!.
+What I didn't know is that I could use Glycerin in crafts!
+I only recently discovered, while working on a mixed media project that Glycerin is a very useful tool in the craft room.
+In fact there are at least 10 things to do with Glycerin in the craft room!.

 WHAT IS GLYCERINE

 Vegetable glycerin, also known as glycerol or glycerine, is a clear liquid typically made from soybean, coconut or palm oils.
 It is odorless and has a mild, sweet taste with a syrup-like consistency.
 Vegetable glycerin is particularly popular in the cosmetic industry but has several other uses as well.
 It may also provide health benefits, ranging from skin health to better hydration and a strengthened gut.